yatinag/blog/ideas.md

 - **Session 6 – Coping emotionally**
 - **Session 7 – Discussing good vibes**
 - **Session 8 – Closing remarks**

+Discussions made me realize core frustration came from unfulfilling habits and settings personal goals that I wasn't meeting.
+I received practical advise and someone who was holding me accountable on new habits I was to adopt.
+Some weeks were so good that I couldn't think of anything to get additional help about.
+A small win was also giving my GMAT exam during this period in good headspace and achieving a satisafactory score.

 In my opinion, the best way to describe a therapist is a 'professional mental trainer' – a specialist who reserves time to understand you and provide measured ways to improve your thinking and behaviors.
 Socially, sometimes getting a therapist is interpreted as indicating core flaws in your behavior or traumas.
 But it takes courage to admit to yourself that you need to improve mentally.
 It takes even more courage to act on it.
 I'm happy I signed up and would argue that everyone can use a bit of mental training.